-Under date of February 26, 2014, we reported on the consolidated balance sheets of Hasbro, Inc. and subsidiaries as of December 29, 2013 and December 30, 2012, and the related consolidated statements of operations, comprehensive earnings, cash flows, and shareholders' equity for each of the fiscal years in the three-year period ended December 29, 2013, which are included in Form 10-K for the fiscal year ended December 29, 2013.
+Under date of February 26, 2015, we reported on the consolidated balance sheets of Hasbro, Inc. and subsidiaries as of December 28, 2014 and December 29, 2013, and the related consolidated statements of operations, comprehensive earnings, cash flows, and shareholders' equity for each of the fiscal years in the three-year period ended December 28, 2014, as contained in the annual report on Form 10-K for the fiscal year ended December 28, 2014.
 In connection with our audits of the aforementioned consolidated financial statements, we also audited the related consolidated financial statement schedule of Valuation and Qualifying Accounts included in the Form 10-K. This financial statement schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion on this financial statement schedule based on our audits.